Assyrian rebellion: Aftermath

 After the British bombed Asheeta, they ordered the Assyrians not to cross the Turkish border to attack and to come back to return to Iraq.
 Assyrians returned disappointed because the British did not live up to their word of helping them get their ancestral lands.

+Legacy

+According to some sources, the Assyrian rebellion was much similar to that of the later Sheikh Said Rebellion of 1925.
+The Assyrian rebellion itself played an important role in modern Assyrian history, and goes down in history as the first ever rebellion against the newly formed Republic of Turkey.
+As the Turkish authorities expelled the Assyrian tribes of Tyari and Tkhuma, they made it clear that the they were no longer welcome into the territory of the Turkish Republic.